Best Football Cards to Invest In 2026 — Fernando Mendoza, Carnell Tate & the 2026 Rookie Class

 Card investing is not risk-free.
 Keep these factors in mind:

-• Performance slumps: Second-year QBs are especially vulnerable to regression.
+- Performance slumps: Rookie QBs are especially vulnerable to regression.
 Don't invest more than you can afford to hold through a down season.

 Frequently Asked Questions